Whitewater Region: Demographics

+Economy

+The Dominion Magnesium Limited (DML) smelter was the first industrial site of the Pidgeon process.
+Haley Industries was founded in 1952 to benefit from it.

+Timminco Limited operated the DML magnesium smelter in Haley Station as recently as the year 2000, but by the year 2011 it had been shuttered.

 Culture

 The Cobden Farmers' Market, first organized in 1991, is an outdoor market that runs from May to October.
 It offers a variety of crafts and foodstuffs; everything must be grown or handmade locally.
 The market has recently moved from the Memorial Hall grounds to the Fair Grounds, but the Christmas Market, the grande finale for the year, is held in the Ag Hall, also on the Fair Grounds.

 Overlooking Muskrat Lake, Cobden Park occupies what is thought to be the spot where Champlain met the Native Chief Nibachis.
 A plaque was erected in the 1960s commemorating this event.
 The lands for the park were donated by Thomas Robinson and his wife in 1904.
 In 1988 extensive work was carried out on the beach portion of the park by the Civitans.

 Logos Land is a religious-based water park.
 Built on the site of the Astrolabe's discovery, Logos Land features five water slides, paddle boats, mini-golf and a representation of Noah's Ark which holds a souvenir shop and "The Ark" restaurant.
 It is also home to Canada's tallest Christmas tree standing 75 ft high.
 Every year over 3000 local children get together to decorate the tree, which is dedicated to children around the world.